I want to eat tacos with Andra Day.

 All I could do was stand slack-jawed as Valentine went through his set of songs that included, “Something Real,” “Asylum,” and “Valerie,” a touching tribute to his idol, Amy Winehouse.

-Day also added a few surprises such as covers of Nina Simone’s “Mississippi Goddam” and Kendrick Lamar’s “No Make Up.”
-For the latter song, Day wiped away her makeup (to the horror of makeup artists everywhere) to make the song more authentic.
+Andra Day also added a few surprises such as covers of Nina Simone’s “Mississippi Goddam” and Kendrick Lamar’s “No Make Up.”
+For the latter song, she wiped away her makeup (to the horror of makeup artists everywhere) to make the song more authentic.

-“I love great voices, and here is a great voice I want to share with you,” Day said.
+“I love great voices, and here is a great voice I want to share with you,” she said.

 Jones delighted the crowd with a rousing version Sam Cooke’s “A Change Gonna Come.”
 Later in the show, Jones led a fun medley of Michael Jackson songs.

-The highlight of the show was Day’s acoustic performance of “Rearview.”
-With just her voice and piano, Day showed why she is destined to become one of the top performers of our generation.
+The highlight of the show was her acoustic performance of “Rearview.”
+With just her voice and piano, Andra Day showed why she is destined to become one of the top performers of our generation.